ΒΙΒΛΙΟΝ ΔΗΜΟΙΣ: A MANUAL FOR THE HELLENION DEMOS

-To join, the prospective member must complete an application form and send it with annual dues payment (currently $10/year) and proof of age to the organization’s email or mailing address, which can be found on our Web site.
+To join, the prospective member must complete an application form and send it with annual dues payment (currently $20/year for adults and $10/year for minors) and proof of age to the organization’s email or mailing address, which can be found on our Website.
 Membership applications are available for download from the web site (www.hellenion.org) or by request from the postal mailing address.
 (Please enclose a business-size SASE.)

 1.5 The Role of the Demos in Electing Bouleutai

 The Demoi play a special role in the election of representatives to the Boule (council).
 Each duly chartered Demos is permitted to appoint one Bouleutes (representative) to the Boule for every 25 members of the Demos.
 Here are the bylaws sections relating to Boule elections; section C explains the role of the Demoi.